 Journalists and the public want rapid access to objective information and expertise regarding issues of vaccine safety.
 Vaccine manufacturers and government agencies are, by necessity, concerned about vaccine safety.
 As an independent academic institution, the Johns Hopkins Bloomberg School of Public Health is uniquely positioned to fill a vacuum in the current debate on vaccine safety.
 The Institute for Vaccine Safety will provide access to objective and accurate information in a timely fashion in a variety of ways.

-Drs.
-Neal Halsey, Lawrence Moulton and Dan Salmon, and Tina Proveaux review news, publications, recommendations and other sources for relevant content to add to the IVS website.
+Dr. Daniel Salmon, Dr. Lawrence Moulton, Dr. Neal Halsey, Dr. Kawsar Talaat, Dr. Rupali Limaye, Tina Proveaux and Matthew Dudley review news, publications, recommendations and other sources for relevant content to add to the IVS website.
 Information on our site is maintained daily and reviewed weekly; a more in-depth review and evaluation is conducted at least quarterly by IVS faculty and staff.
-In addition to links and comments provided by faculty and staff, Drs.
-Halsey, Moulton and Salmon and sometimes external experts contribute original content.
+In addition to links and comments, IVS faculty and staff, and sometimes external experts, contribute original content.
 All IVS web pages indicate the date of posting or latest update.

 The Institute also provides a public forum for presentation and discussion of vaccine safety information through seminars and workshops at Johns Hopkins University.

-The Institute for Vaccine Safety received start up financial support from vaccine manufacturers in 1997 and 1998.
+The Institute for Vaccine Safety is independent from corporate donations and sponsors, and for the past 14 years, we have not received any donations from pharmaceutical or other corporate sponsors (IVS received start up financial support from vaccine manufacturers in 1997 and 1998.
 In 2001, IVS sponsored a workshop on bifurcated needles for smallpox administration with Becton Dickinson.
-IVS has not received support from manufacturers or any other corporate sponsor since then.
+IVS has not received support from manufacturers or any other corporate sponsor since then).

-Current IVS activities are supported through general Johns Hopkins funds and donated time as a public service.
+Current IVS activities are supported through general Johns Hopkins funds; time is donated as a public service.